-Due to the electronic attack, the controller signals will be delayed and out of synchronization.
+Due to the electronic attack, the controller will delayed and signals be out synchronization.
 For example, the duty cycle disturbance shown in Figure 7 during the attack period will cause the MPPT to fail to transmit maximum power, i.e. the station power = 0 at the DC converter, so the current will also = 0, i.e. the converter will act as an open circuit.
 This event will result in a significant increase and change in the voltage value as shown in Figure 9.